The Founder's Guide to

 What kind of post-investment involvement does Dakota Venture Group have?

-DVG emphasizes experiential learning for its student members, who are actively involved in due diligence and portfolio management.
-This hands-on approach allows DVG to provide ongoing support to portfolio companies while enhancing the educational experience for students.
+DVG enhances student learning through hands-on involvement in due diligence and portfolio management.
+This approach allows them to provide ongoing support to portfolio companies while also educating the next generation of venture capitalists.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.